digipolisgent/api-guidelines/Guidelines.md

 This allows building of simple and reliable infrastructure to handle exceptions as a separate flow from successful responses.

 The error response MUST be a single JSON object.
 This object MUST have a name/value pair named "error."
 The value MUST be a JSON object.
+Error values should be generic and avoid revealing unnecessary technical details like stack traces, technology versions, ...).

 This object MUST contain name/value pairs with the names "code" and "message," and it MAY contain name/value pairs with the names "target," "details" and "innererror."